 13:45-14:15 Treatment of autoimmune diseases with T regulatory cells in humans – promises and hurdles - Prof Piotr Trzonkowski (Medical University of Gdansk, Poland)

 All attendees at the meeting are invited to submit an abstract using our abstract submission form.
-Abstracts should be a maximum of 200 words and should be submitted by Thursday 20 June 2019.
+Abstracts should be a maximum of 200 words.
+The abstract submission has now closed.

 |BSI member - Full and Early Career*||£30|